 Global Africa Region Americas Region Asia Region European Region MedWet The MoU with the World Identify steps to initiate the Identify steps to initiate the Identify steps to initiate the Identify steps to initiate the Heritage Centre will be implementation of the MoU implementation of the MoU with implementation of the MoU with implementation of the MoU implemented, with development with the World Heritage Centre the World Heritage Centre at the the World Heritage Centre at the with the World Heritage Centre of joint activities.
-The Bureau will at the regional level. regional level. regional level. at the regional level. develop a joint work plan with the MAB programme, as resources Identify opportunities for Identify opportunities for promoting Identify opportunities for promoting Identify opportunities for permit.
-The possibility of both promoting the co-management the co-management of Ramsar sites the co-management of Ramsar sites promoting the co-management these areas of activity being of Ramsar sites and Biosphere and Biosphere Reserves. and Biosphere Reserves. of Ramsar sites and Biosphere placed under the umbrella of an Reserves. - - Reserves.
-MoU with UNESCO will be Oceania Region explored.
-As above, if resources permit
+Finalize and at the regional level. regional level. regional level. at the regional level. initiate implementation of a joint work plan with the MAB Identify opportunities for Identify opportunities for promoting Identify opportunities for promoting Identify opportunities for programme, as resources permit. promoting the co-management the co-management of Ramsar sites the co-management of Ramsar sites promoting the co-management The possibility of both these areas of Ramsar sites and Biosphere and Biosphere Reserves. and Biosphere Reserves. of Ramsar sites and Biosphere of activity being placed under the Reserves.
+Reserves. umbrella of an MoU with Oceania Region UNESCO will befurther As above, if resources permit explored.

-- 7.2.5 Enhance Ramsar's contribution to international cooperation on shared wetland species, notably through cooperative arrangements with the Convention on Migratory Species, flyway agreements, networks and other mechanisms dealing with migratory species (Recommendation 6.4).
-[CPs, Bureau, Partners] - The Ramsar Convention has a Memorandum of Understanding in place with the Convention on Migratory Species (Resolution VII.4). - The Guidelines for international cooperation under the Ramsar Convention propose an escalation of the joint efforts between Ramsar and CMS (Resolution VII.19)
+7.2.5 Enhance Ramsar's contribution to international cooperation on shared wetland species, notably through cooperative arrangements with the Convention on Migratory Species, flyway agreements, networks and other mechanisms dealing with migratory species (Recommendation 6.4).
+[CPs, Bureau, Partners]

+- The Ramsar Convention has a Memorandum of Understanding in place with the Convention on Migratory Species (Resolution VII.4). - The Guidelines for international cooperation under the Ramsar Convention propose an escalation of the joint efforts between Ramsar and CMS (Resolution VII.19)